🧬

 Unique facts and fascinating details

-• The name 'Dachshund' translates literally from German as 'Badger Dog'.
+• The name 'Dachshund' literally translates from German as 'Badger Dog'.

 Frequently Asked Questions